theresali-apple/ecs-nginx/README.md

-Using terraform to provision a stack on AWS that runs a nginx image and expose it to Internet.
+Using terraform to provision an ECS cluster on AWS that runs a nginx image and expose it to Internet.
-The service is running in AWS ECS.
+The cluster is managed by Fargate.

 **Architecture** as show in architecture.pdf.